mjcull/R4H2O/manuscript/5_case_study_2.md

 We use the `rawdata` variable name because we want to keep this data intact as we process it, in case we need to use it again.

 In Tidyverse, rectangular data is not a data frame, as in base R code, but a 'tibble'.
 This odd term is a pun on how the word table sounds in the New Zealand accent of Hadley Wickham, the lead developer.
 Tibbles have the same properties as a data frame, but have some extended capabilities to make life easier.
-The terms data frame ad tibble are used interchangeably.
+The words data-frame and tibble are used interchangeably.

 X> View the raw data in the console.